-It was a little warmer than normal for a Saturday evening in mid May, Kat was escorting her latest arrivals through her modest London home and into the back garden as the doorbell chimed again.
+It was a little warmer than normal for a Saturday evening in mid-May, Kat was escorting her latest arrivals through her modest London home and into the back garden as the doorbell chimed once more.

 "You're so lucky you don't have to worry about that stuff."
 The wife interrupted as she continued to fiddle with her hair.

 "Oh-" The wife paused from her preening. "- your garden looks... cute."
-Her mouth twitched under the strain of all the Botox keeping it in place, as she finally managed to form an awkward grimacing smile.
+Her mouth twitched under the strain of all the Botox keeping it in place.
+Finally managed to form an awkward grimacing smile.

-Kat sighed heavily as she glanced down the narrow garden that stretched further back than the eye could see, and assessed her decorative handiwork.
-The pretty fairy lights that were pinned to the wooden fences were now beginning to illuminate the makeshift 30th bunting that hung between them, and the pastel coloured paper lanterns hanging from the washing line swayed almost in time with the thumping beat of her husband's playlist.
+Kat sighed heavily as she glanced down the narrow garden that stretched back and assessed her decorative handiwork.
+The pretty fairy lights that were pinned to the wooden fences were now beginning to illuminate the makeshift 30th bunting that hung between them, and the pastel-coloured paper lanterns hanging from the washing line swayed almost in time with the thumping beat of her husband's playlist.

 "That's very kind of you, thank you."
 She finally spoke after a prolonged silence.
 "We were not quite sure what to do, but it all came together nicely in the end."
 Kat rambled away as she eyed her handiwork again and now proudly smiled.

-The new guests continued with their polite small talk, occasionally nodding to people they spotted in the crowd.
-Kat looked around the sea of faces occupying her backyard and her heart felt heavy.
+The new guests continued with their polite small talk, occasionally nodding to people they spotted in the crowd as Kat looked around the sea of faces occupying her backyard with a heavy heart.
 Apart from the few family members that had made the trip to London from Stafford, she actually didn't have many of her own friends.
-A couple of women she worked with, who were actually only there out of politeness were the closet she had to friends, but everyone else at her birthday party was actually a friend or an acquaintance of her husband.
+A couple of women she worked with, who were really only there out of politeness were the closest she had to friends, but everyone else at her birthday party was actually a friend or an acquaintance of her husband.

-The chiming of the doorbell pulled her from her thoughts, as it repeatedly sounded again.
+The chiming of the doorbell pulled her from her thoughts, as it repeatedly sounded again and again.

 "You want me to get that?"
-Her husbands broad cockney accent bellowed over the buzz of the music and the multiple conversations filling the small space around her.
+Her husband's broad cockney accent bellowed over the buzz of the music and multiple conversations filling the small space around her.

-Kat watched as David smoothly manoeuvred through the crowd, repeatedly tapping people on the arm or back, and flashing his £4000 charismatic grin at them in acknowledgment.
+Kat watched as David smoothly manoeuvred through the crowd, repeatedly tapping people on the arm or back, and flashing his £4000 charismatic grin at them in acknowledgement.

 The doorbell echoed through the house again as Kat grinned at her husband before gently shaking her head.